 Nails for Roof Flashing

 For flashing, which protects joints and prevents water infiltration, corrosion-resistant stainless steel or copper nails are preferred.
-These types of nails resist the corrosive effects of Illinois’s icy winters and humid summers.
+These types of nails resist the corrosive effects of the Chicagoland area’s icy winters and humid summers.

 Nails for Sheathing

 Sheathing nails need to be robust and capable of penetrating thick materials.
-Screw shank nails are typically used for their superior holding power, crucial for maintaining roof integrity during severe weather events common in some Illinois regions.
+Screw shank nails are typically used for their superior holding power, crucial for maintaining roof integrity during severe weather events common in the Chicagoland area.

 Installation Considerations